 Vaginal discharge / Discharge from vagina

-Vaginal discharge may be due to a non-sexual infection such as candida or BV or an STD such as Chlamydia, Gonorrhoea or Trichomonas.
+Vaginal discharge may be due to a non-sexual infection such as candida or BV or an STD such as Chlamydia, gonorrhoea, or trichomonas.
 It could be due to a tampon left inside or a gynaecological problem.
-You should see a doctor for examination, testing and treatment as soon as possible.
+You should see a doctor for examination, testing, and treatment as soon as possible.